OpenGridForum/DFDL/calls/2025/2025-01-09_DFDL-WG-Call.md

 | 345        | Clarification of evaluation order for asserts/discriminators
 |------------|---|
 | 2025-01-09 | Action created.
 We discussed the ongoing email thread topics.
 Steve H. analyzed the issue well.
 Conclusion was that we are missing a clarification about when an annotation point has multiple asserts and a single discriminator, but all of those have testKind='pattern'.
-The spec needs to say that the order of evaluation of asserts of testKind='expression' is 'Implementation Dependent'.
+The spec needs to say that the order of evaluation of asserts (whether testKind 'pattern' or 'expression') is 'Implementation Dependent'.
+The specific change is to this sentence in section 7.5.1 "However, within each group the order of execution among them is not specified."
+It should say "However, within each group the order of execution among them is not specified and is implementation dependent."
 That term specifically needs to be used.
-A similar clarification is needed relative to multiple asserts and a discriminator with testKind 'pattern', but it is not completely clear what section of the spec should contain the clarification, or if a wording change to an existing statement would be sufficient.

 ### Closed actions